 Equally, watch out for very high values of inventory.
 That may simply indicate inefficient management or inventory that cannot be sold.
 To confirm high inventory levels, track the average inventory turnover (in days) over several accounting periods.

-I take a deeper dive into the evaluation of inventory in a separate article.
+In this article I take a deeper dive into the evaluation of inventory.

 How to evaluate accounts receivable

 The accounts receivable figure you see on a balance sheet is the amount owed to the business by its customers for products or services that have been purchased by them at an earlier date.

 Normally, we would ask the business to submit a breakdown of the accounts receivable list showing the names of the customers, how much each one owes and the time that has elapsed since the invoice was issued to the customer for the products or services purchased by them.